jenkinsci/compuware-xpediter-code-coverage-plugin/README.md

 ## Known Limitations
 - COBOL is currently the only language supported.
-- Source code must be compiled using the BMC Shared Services(CSS) pre-processor.
+- Source code must be compiled using the BMC AMI Common Shared Services (CSS) pre-processor.
      - Other pre-processors can cause changes to the original source file that are undetectable to CSS.
 - Nested copybooks within the procedure division are not supported.
 - COBOL COPY REPLACING statements in the procedure division may cause source mismatches.